 - What is in it for the audience?
 How will you solve their problems?

 You know yourself and your material better than anyone else.
 For this reason, you should always write your own introduction.
 Doing so eliminates any surprises.
 Without a carefully prepared script, things can go terribly wrong.
 At best, the session host or podcast host delivers a boring monologue with little to do with your presentation.
 At worst, the host botches your name or forgets to mention relevant information.

 Be Brief and Relevant

 Choose one or two essential qualifications that directly apply to your presentation and your audience.
 Save the detailed résumé for your LinkedIn profile.
 For example, if you are speaking at a business function, you might mention your university degree if it’s relevant.
-You could also mention your interest in genealogy if you are speaking to a group of hobbyists and crafters.
+You could also mention your interest in genealogy if you speak to a group of hobbyists and crafters.

 Another idea worth considering is to include your qualifications within your presentation.
 They can be a lot more powerful when they arise organically.
 During your speech, you could say, “I introduced my Terms of the Trade vocabulary list while teaching classes at the National Association of Productivity and Organizing Professionals.
 It’s been a best-seller for years or “When I was an organizer on the TV show, Hoarders, therapists always asked me about my book, From Hoarding to Hope.”